Fun and Educational Games to Play in the Classroom

 1. Jeopardy

-Jeopardy is based on the popular quiz-style game show, “Jeopardy!”.
-It’s a point-based question-and-answer game your students will love.
 To play, you’ll need a computer and a projector.
-Students can stay in their seats and view the game on the screen projector.
-You can find a Jeopardy template online that can make preparation easier.
-The template includes five topics and five questions per topic.
+Students can stay in their seats and view the game on the screen.
+To make preparation easier, look for templates online.
 Each question has a point value from 100 to 500, with the highest point value being the hardest question to answer.

 Divide your classroom into teams — three is ideal, but you can adjust depending on your class size.
 Display the Jeopardy board on your screen projector.
 Choose a starting team and allow them to pick a topic and question difficulty.
 Click the corresponding question and read it aloud.